Commodoreprime/rsyncmap/README.md

 Python based rsync wrapper that allows controlling where files and directories should be copied to on a per directory basis

 ---
+# This branch
+the `rewrite` branch is for revamping the codebase to be more "streamlined".
+Whether this will work or not, who knows!

+See [TODO](TODO.md) for more information.

+---
 ## Syntax

 The majority of time spent when using this wrapper will be in `.syncmap` files.